Leaders, it’s your job to help your people get:

 Don’t be threatened by informal networks, learn to use them, because you can do a lot to stimulate these networks and make them work for you.

-So how are some ways you can do this?
+What are some ways you can do this?

 - Identify the informal leaders in your organisation